· Noorle Team · 8 min read

 - 100 exploratory calculations

 With serverless or VM-only approaches, those 850 lightweight operations would accumulate significant costs.
-With Noorle’s dual-compute model:
+With Noorle’s three-tier model:

 - Total cost: Fraction of alternatives